 Balance of Trade in Brunei averaged 734.76 BND Million from 2005 until 2021, reaching an all time high of 2971.45 BND Million in September of 2008 and a record low of -394.20 BND Million in October of 2020.
 This page provides the latest reported value for - Brunei Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brunei Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Balance of Trade in Brunei is expected to be 210.70 BND Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Brunei to stand at 140.65 in 12 months time.
-In the long-term, the Brunei Balance of Trade is projected to trend around 140.65 BND Million in 2022 and 300.00 BND Million in 2023, according to our econometric models.
+Balance of Trade in Brunei is expected to be 280.00 BND Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brunei Balance of Trade is projected to trend around 300.00 BND Million in 2022, according to our econometric models.